-The goal of this program is to explain the functional benefits of wine, especially red wine, and review the literature on health and alcohol consumption.
-At the conclusion of this course, the student will be able to:
+The goal of this functional food (wine) continuing education module is to understand the potential positive aspects of moderate wine consumption and the possible underlying mechanisms of wine.
+At the conclusion of this course, you will be able to:

-This course is intended for an interprofessional audience, including dietitians, health educators, and fitness professionals.
+This course is intended for multiple professions, including dietitians, athletic trainers, health educators, fitness professionals, and physicians.

 Health educators: Take this version of the course to ensure you receive appropriate credit.